julianvillalbas2005/patos/README.md

 Color = Azul
 Like 1 = Hamburguesa
 Like 2 = Bailar
-Like 3 = Salir a caminar
+Like 3 = Agua
 Tio rico = true
 Red = false
 Blue = true
-if name = Verde false
+if color Verde -> false
-if likes = dormir igmore
+if likes Refresco -> ignore
-if likes = cantar ignore
+if likes Cantar -> ignore
-if likes = pizza turn off
+if likes Pizza -> turn off